licwan62/Information-App/description/Paragraphs.md

 5. Right to Complain: Parents have a right to comment on the process of escorting or any actions taken by Oranga Tamariki.
 Oranga Tamariki takes avenues of responding to feedback and complaints addressing such concerns.
 6. Consideration of Cultural Connections: Oranga Tamariki shall, in respect of considerations for Māori families, take into account the whanau, hapū, and iwi of the child when it engages in decision-making processes.
 In this respect, this shall guarantee that all cultural identity and relationship matters are preserved as the child is escorted.
 7. Right to Privacy: Parents have the right to privacy in relation to personal information.
 Oranga Tamariki has the obligation to ensure that all information is kept confidential, only disseminated when necessary and appropriate.
-8. Right to Support Services: Parents may be provided support services that can help resolve whatever issues brought Or
-9. Oranga Tamariki into their lives in the first instance.
+8. Right to Support Services: Parents may be provided support services that can help resolve whatever issues brought or Oranga Tamariki into their lives in the first instance.
 It may include counselling, parenting programs, and other resources that have a focus on family reunification and well-being.

 It would be expected that parents engage positively with Oranga Tamariki, ask questions if they don't understand, and utilise support services in a constructive way that recognizes what is in the best interest of their children.

-**Or the bottom paragraph - choose one**

-**The info above collated in one paragraph:**

 During the process of taking a child away, Oranga Tamariki allows the parents a few core rights.
 Parents have the right to be fully informed regarding decisions surrounding their child, such as why their relocation is necessary and where that would take place.
 Parents can also be given the chance to join decision-making activities like the Family Group Conferences and be able to contribute to plans drafted for the care of the child.
 Individual advocacy supports parents to ensure their perspective is recognized.
 Representation can be obtained legally about any formal proceedings.
 Some services are free for those meeting eligibility criteria.
 Parents also have the right to make complaints about the removal process, and Oranga Tamariki is committed to responding to these concerns.
 With Māori families, the continuation of cultural links is held in high regard; this offers assurance that the child's identity and the family connection remain intact.
 Personal information is kept confidential while services provided for parents may include counselling and parenting programs with regards to maintaining and reunifying a family.
 Parents should be made to feel welcome to play an active role in being constructive, asking questions and seeking resources on behalf of their children.